-Nbr = number of bedrooms (not to be less than 1)
+Nbr = number of bedrooms, (not to be less than 1)

 - b.
 All dwelling units in a multifamily building shall use the same whole-dwelling unit ventilation system type.
-The system type installed throughout the building shall be only one of the following three types: supply, exhaust, or balanced. - c.
-The dwelling unit shall comply with one of the following subsections 1 and or 2 below. - 1.
-Balanced or supply ventilation. - a.
-A balanced or supply ventilation system shall provide the required whole-dwelling unit ventilation airflow. - b.
+The system type installed throughout the building shall be only one of the following three types: supply, exhaust, or balanced.
+The dwelling unit shall comply with one of the following subsections 1 and or 2 below. - Balanced or supply ventilation.
+A balanced or supply ventilation system shall provide the required whole-dwelling unit ventilation airflow.
 Balanced Ssystems with heat recovery or energy recovery that serve a single dwelling unit shall have a fan efficacy of ≤1.0 W/cfm. or - 2.
-Supply or Exhaust Ventilation with Compartmentalization Testing.
-Continuously operating supply ventilation systems, or continuously operating exhaust ventilation systems shall be allowed to be used to provide the required whole-dwelling unit ventilation airflow only if t The dwelling unit envelope leakage shall be is less than or equal to 0.3 cubic feet per minute at 50 Pa (0.2 inch water) per ft2 of dwelling unit envelope surface area as confirmed by HERS field verification and diagnostic testing in accordance with the procedures specified in Reference Appendix RA3.8 or NA2.3 as applicable.
+Supply or Exhaust Ventilation with Ceompartmentalization Ttesting.
+Continuously operating supply ventilation systems, or continuously operating exhaust ventilation systems shall be allowed to be used to provide the required whole-dwelling unit ventilation airflow only if tThe dwelling unit envelope leakage shall be is-less than or equal to 0.3 cubic feet per minute at 50 Pa (0.2 inch water) per ft2 of dwelling unit envelope surface area as confirmed by HERS field verification and diagnostic testing in accordance with the procedures specified in Reference Appendix RA3.8 or NA2.3 as applicable.

 - xi.
 Balanced and supply ventilation component accessibility.
-Balanced and supply only ventilation systems shall meet the following requirements for accessibility: - a.
-IAQ Filter Accessibility.
-Unobstructed access shall be provided for servicing supply air filters, which may be located in conditioned space, unconditioned basements, balconies, mechanical closets, or accessible attics or rooftops. - b.
+Balanced and supply ventilation systems shall meet the following requirements for accessibility: - a.
+IAQ Filter and HRV/ERV Accessibility.
+All system air filters and HRV/ERV heat / energy recovery cores shall be located such that they are accessible for regular service from within occupiable space, basements, garages, balconies, or accessible rooftops.
+Filters and heat / energy recovery cores behind access panels, access doors, or grilles located no more than 10 ft above a walking surface comply with this requirement.

+Exception: IAQ filters and heat or energy recovery cores for ventilation systems located in an accessible attic and having an FID meeting the requirements of Reference Appendix JA15.

+b.
 IAQ System Component Accessibility.
-Fans, motors, heat exchangers, and other serviceable components shall meet the requirements of California Mechanical Code Section 304.0 Accessibility for Service.
+Fans, motors, heat exchangers, and other serviceable components shall meet all applicable requirements of California Mechanical Code Section 304.0 Accessibility for Service.

-Section 170.2(c)3B Prescriptive Requirements
+Section 170.2(c)3B

 iii.
 Dwelling Unit Ventilation System Requirements.
-All balanced and supply ventilation systems serving individual dwelling units that have supply ducts shall meet both of the following requirements:
+All balanced and supply ventilation systems serving individual dwelling units shall have a Fault Indicator Display (FID) that meets the requirements of Reference Appendix Section JA15, as confirmed by HERS field verification.